ruboto/EmotionalVoting/README.md

 #### Mark suggestion as "not acceptable"

 In addition to order each suggestion by how much you like it, voters can mark a suggestion as "Not acceptable".
-This makes it possible that the winner does not actually get 100% of the votes in the end, and the actually percentage is a reflection of how many of the voters felt this suggestion was at all acceptable.
+This makes it possible that the winner does not actually get 100% of the votes in the end, and the actual percentage is a reflection of how many of the voters felt this suggestion was at all acceptable.
 A low number indicates poor consensus.